Subramaniapuram

-Subramaniapuram is a 2008 Indian Tamil-language historical action film written, produced, and directed by Sasikumar.
-Sasikumar cast then relatively new actors Jai, Swathi, Samuthirakani, Ganja Karuppu, and himself in pivotal roles.
-The film also marked Swathi's Tamil film debut.
-The music was composed by James Vasanthan with cinematography by S. R. Kathir and editing by Raja Mohammad.
+Subramaniapuram is a 2008 Indian Tamil-language period action drama film written, produced, and directed by Sasikumar in his directorial debut.
+The film stars Jai, Swathi, Sasikumar himself, Ganja Karuppu and Samuthirakani.
+It follows a group of unemployed friends who get embroiled in a cycle of violence, betrayal and vengeance.

-The film released on 4 July 2008.
-Although the film was low-budget, it received critical acclaim for its original script, direction, screenplay, editing, fresh music, accurate sets, and costumes to resurrect Madurai from the 1980s.
-Shot in 85 days, it became one of the biggest commercial successes of the year.
-The film was dubbed into Malayalam under the same name, into Telugu as Ananthapuram 1980, and remade in Kannada in 2012 as Prem Adda.
+The music was composed by debutant James Vasanthan, with cinematography by S. R. Kathir and editing by Raja Mohammad.
+It was released on 4 July 2008 and became one of the biggest commercial successes of the year.
+It received 8 nominations at the 56th Filmfare Awards South and won three, including Best Tamil Film and Best Tamil Director.
+The film was dubbed into Telugu as Ananthapuram 1980, and remade in Kannada as Prem Adda (2012).